 One of the first ideas that people look into when they have problems like this is to go ahead and trap the raccoons.
 If you can trap the raccoons and relocate them to another area, you might be able to get this problem taken care of fast.

-Trapping a raccoon shouldn’t be overly difficult, and there are quite a few different types of raccoon traps out there that you could explore.
-Some people will even build their own traps, but you can make it simple on yourself by buying commercial traps meant for small animals such as raccoons.
+Some people will even build their own traps, but you can make it easier on yourself by buying commercial traps meant for small animals such as raccoons.

 The only real issue with this is that you need to check your local laws before you move forward.
 There might be laws against harming or relocating local wildlife species, and this could prevent you from doing what you want to do without getting into trouble.

-At the very least, you should talk to the proper authorities about things before you make the decision to go through with trapping the raccoons.
 You want to be given the green light before you do anything, and it makes sense to want to do things within the confines of the law to avoid fines or other issues.

 2 – Hunting Raccoon

 Hunting raccoons is likely something that will come naturally to you if you’re using deer feeders as a hunting tool.
-Your first instinct might have been that you should just hunt them and be done with it.

-This isn’t a terrible idea, but you do need to keep in mind that the local wildlife control authorities need to be contacted first.
-You might have laws that will prevent you from hunting specific animals, and this needs to be taken into consideration.
+While this isn’t a terrible idea, you need to keep in mind that the local wildlife control authorities need to be contacted first.

 If you have determined that it is fine to hunt the raccoons according to your local laws, you can move forward without being worried.
 It shouldn’t take much time to hunt the raccoons, and you can use whatever methods you think will be best.